anttoeknee/stretcharmstrong/README.md

 Usage
 -----

-- You can initialise stretcharmstrong with default settings like so;
+- You can initialize stretcharmstrong with default settings like so;

 <pre>
   $('div#wrapping-element').stretcharmstrong();